 Home care does have a financial cost.
 It is met by HSE funding and the client or family’s contributions.
 It is important to note that personal contributions can avail of 41% tax relief.
 We can explain this in more detail when we know your individual circumstances.

 4. What procedures are in place if his/her carer is ill or suddenly unavailable?

-We have a total of seventeen offices around the country and a large number of carers in each location.
+We have a total of nine branches around the country and a large number of carers in each location.
 A replacement carer will arrive (who he/she may be familiar with for occasional visits from covering holidays in any case, they will be able to see from the report what care is provided) and there will be little or no disruption to the quality of care.
 We also have a 24 hour on call service to support carers and clients.

 5. Why should I choose Comfort Keepers to provide home care for my parent?